Gate Locks for Wooden Gates & Garage Doors: a guide.

 - Able to adjust position of lock both horizontally and vertically after

-- Made from weather resistant stainless steel and moulded polymer
+installation - Made from weather resistant stainless steel and moulded polymer

 - Manufacturers Lifetime Warranty

-D&D Magnalatches can be found under
+D&D Magnalatches can be found in our dedicated D&D hardware section.

-cons:- There are most cost effective solutions on the market
+- There are most cost effective solutions on the market

 D&D Lokklatch Magnetic

-lock, as the name implies it is a lock and a latch with both being able to
+The D&D Lokklatch magnetic appearance always reminds me of a caravan door lock, as the name implies it is a lock and a latch with both being able to operate from either side of the gates.

-with a basic grasp of DIY and once fitted it can be adjusted at a later date
+It’s fairly easy to fit for anybody with a basic grasp of DIY and once fitted it can be adjusted at a later date

 if needed.
-You’ve also got a choice of different coloured trims allowing you
+You’ve also got a choice of different coloured trims allowing you to ‘pimp up’ your lock, should you wish to!

-pros:- It’s a latch as well as a lock
+- It’s a latch as well as a lock

 - Nicer looking (if that’s your thing!) than most gate locks